CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 To set the meeting with your influencer, reach out directly if you already know each other or are close enough in the organization that you know each other by your roles.
 If you are not familiar with each other, ask your mentor, adviser, or another contact for an introduction.
 Finally, you also have the option to reach out directly under the authority of your digital services acquisition role because your agency has committed to your digital services education.

 ### Discussion (optional)
->Note for vendors: this is an optional self-paced learning activity in the LMS.

 Analyze your problem using the Ladder of Inference.
-Share what each rung would cover and how you can use it to direct the conversation in the discussion below.
+What would each rung of the ladder cover, and how can you use it to direct the conversation?

 As you think about this topic, consider the following: